torvalds/linux/Documentation/PCI/pci-error-recovery.rst

 The next step taken depends on the results returned by the drivers.
-If all drivers returned PCI_ERS_RESULT_RECOVERED, then the platform proceeds to either STEP3 (Link Reset) or to STEP 5 (Resume Operations).
+If all drivers returned PCI_ERS_RESULT_RECOVERED, then the platform proceeds to either STEP 3 (Link Reset) or to STEP 5 (Resume Operations).

 If any driver returned PCI_ERS_RESULT_NEED_RESET, then the platform proceeds to STEP 4 (Slot Reset)

 STEP 3: Link Reset
 ------------------
 The platform resets the link.
-This is a PCI-Express specific step and is done whenever a fatal error has been detected that can be "solved" by resetting the link.
+This is a PCIe specific step and is done whenever a fatal error has been detected that can be "solved" by resetting the link.